 Whether you are performing for a sold-out crowd or jamming with friends in the basement, playing guitar is a fun activity.
-It takes a lot of practice and dedication to be able to ring out that beautiful sound, and anyone who has picked up a guitar can remember that initial feeling of your fingers pressing on the strings.
-Being able to play full length songs and epic solos takes time, and many guitarists find themselves spending hours at a time perfecting their craft.
-Although it is important to practice consistently, it is crucial that all musicians, beginners and professionals alike, do not overdo it because this can lead to injury.
+It takes a lot of practice and dedication to be able to ring out that beautiful sound and anyone who has picked up a guitar can remember that initial feeling of your fingers pressing on the strings.
+Being able to play full-length songs and epic solos take time, and many guitarists find themselves spending hours at a time perfecting their craft.
+Although it is important to practice consistently, it is crucial that all musicians, beginners, and professionals alike, do not overdo it because this can lead to injury.

 Overuse injuries and nerve compression injuries are the most common type of injuries in musicians.
 According to The Bone & Joint Journal, over 50% of professional musicians overuse their limbs with consequent pain.
 Constant repetition along with poor posture, fatigue, incorrect positioning of the hands and arms, excessive finger angulation, and increasing playing time too quickly are all risk factors for overuse injuries.
 The most common injured areas include the wrist, hand, elbow, and shoulder.

 Listed below are three common injuries seen in musicians.